MokkeMeguru/retnonnilerr/docs/dev/README.md

 ```

-### initial main code
+### Initial main code

-the first code for static analyzer is following one.
+The first code for static analyzer is following one.

-when we need to check the return type, we can use the SSA (Static Single Assignment) form.
+When we need to check the return type, we can use the SSA (Static Single Assignment) form.

 ```golang
 package retnonnilerr